 I’ve witnessed a great deal of clashing over the differing viewpoints, particularly very recently.

 Personally, I can see both sides of the story, and I’ll tell you why.

-I’m a big fan of luxury, as you can tell from my blog name.
+I’m a big fan of luxury.
 I thoroughly enjoy seeing inside mansions, looking at how they’ve been decorated and designed.
 Browsing Pinterest for amazing interiors and blissful gardens is one of my favourite pastimes.
 I also greatly enjoy staying in 5 star hotels with excellent service and beautiful decor.
-A camping girl, I most certainly am not.

 Whilst I have a love of luxury, I am very careful what I purchase.
 I’m a saver, not a spender, and so I rarely buy things on impulse.
 I like to buy things that are good value for money.
 Finding a great bargain always puts a smile on my face.
 Similarly, I enjoy investing in good quality items that will last for a long time and/or be used a great deal.